What is yoga nidrā?

 How Is Yoga Nidrā Different Than Meditation?

-In meditation, it is usually recommended that the practitioner sit upright to remain awake and alert.
-In Vedic tradition, meditation typically involves one-pointed attention on something such as your breath or an object.
-There is some amount of effort to sit upright without falling over, as well as maintaining your awareness on one focal point.
+Yoga nidrā and meditation are not the same.
+In meditation, it’s recommended that the practitioner sit upright to remain awake.
+In Vedic tradition, meditation involves one-pointed attention on something such as your breath or an object.

 Why Yoga Nidrā Is Beneficial for HSPs

-Yet, I find that my highly sensitive students seem to particularly appreciate the practice of yoga nidrā.
-This may be because we are keenly aware of our overworking minds and need for rest and inward-oriented practices to cope with sensory overload.
-We’re not usually fast-paced people and naturally know the value of restful practice.
+Yoga nidrā can be supportive for everyone, as it supports deep rest.
+Yet, highly sensitive people seem to especially appreciate the practice.
+This may be because we are keenly aware of our overworking minds and the need for soothing practices to cope with sensory overload.

 Here are some specific reasons you may benefit from yoga nidrā as an HSP: This practice has the potential to: